🦺 Business Insurance · Generali · Spain

 Here is what you need to know.

-The scope depends on whether the relevant convenio mandates work-only cover or 24-hour cover, and whether the employer has elected to enhance the convenio minimums:
+The scope depends on two things.
+First, whether the convenio requires work-only cover or 24-hour cover.
+Second, whether the employer has chosen to enhance the convenio minimums:

 Convenio-Specific Benefit Levels